pelzolga123/Facebook-clone/README.md

 - Accepting friend requests.
 - Remove friends.
 - Add posts.
-- Add comment to posts.
+- Add comments to posts.
-- Ability to login with facebook.
+- Ability to login with Facebook.
 - Edit setting and profile information.

 ### Future features
-* Users can upload profile photo.
+* Users can upload profile photos.
-* Users can create posts with image.
+* Users can create posts with images.
 * Users can add comments with icons.

 <!-- GETTING STARTED -->